 Chanukah, also known as the Festival of Rededication, or the Festival of Lights, is an eight-day holiday that generally falls sometime in December (in the Hebrew calendar, the 25th of Kislev).
+This year it starts on Sunday evening, December 2 and ends in the evening of December 10th.
 It celebrates the rededication of the Holy Temple after the successful revolt of the Maccabees against the Seleucid Empire.
 To rededicate the Temple, oil was needed to relight the menorah inside, and there was very little left – only enough to burn for one day.
-However, the oil used burned for eight days, and to celebrate this, a festival was created – Chanukah.
+However, the oil that was used burned for eight days, and to celebrate this, a festival was created – Chanukah.
 Continue reading

 A long time ago when the empire of Persia and Medea ruled the world, all citizens of the capital city of Shushan were called to a feast at the king’s palace.
 Though the leader of the Jewish community, a very wise man named Mordechai, advised against it, the Jews of Shushan felt they had no choice but to obey the king’s decree.
 This feast was the beginning of a series of events that would lead King Achashverosh (Ahasuerus or Xerxes in English), to stamp and seal a terrible decree on the suggestion of his wicked advisor, Haman (a direct descendent of the ancient Jewish enemy Amalek): all Jews in the kingdom were to be slaughtered on the fourteenth day of the upcoming Hebrew month of Adar.
 Men, women, and children would be destroyed, no survivors.
 The Jews of the kingdom gathered in prayer under the guidance of their leader Mordechai.
 They donned sackcloth and ashes in mourning.
 But the Jewish people had a secret weapon, one that had been put in place some time earlier: Mordechai’s niece, Esther, had been chosen out of all the beauties in the kingdom to marry King Achashverosh.
 Queen Esther lived modestly in the palace, keeping her Jewish identity and faith secret, but in this she had no choice but to act.
 When she heard of the decree, she fasted and prayed for three days.
 Then Queen Esther went before the king without being summoned.
 This was a selfless, extraordinarily brave act that would lead to her death unless Achashverosh stretched out his scepter in welcome.
 Miraculously, he did.
 Continue reading